wuser-lab/meridian/README.md

 Open **http://localhost:5173**

 Try the built-in sample README (intentionally bad) or paste a GitHub URL.

-## CV bullets (for Eldar)

-Pick one or combine:

-> Built **Meridian**, a documentation intelligence platform using TypeScript, React, and Express, automating README analysis for structure, readability, and inclusive language to improve open-source onboarding.

-> Developed a full-stack markdown review tool with GitHub README integration and MongoDB-backed audit history, scoring docs on heading hierarchy, link accessibility, and code example quality.

-> Engineered modular documentation linting rules (Flesch readability, inclusive terminology, semantic link text) with weighted scoring and actionable feedback for developer-facing content.

 ## API

 | Method | Endpoint | Body |